nedcloud-blackchain/USDI/.github/PULL_REQUEST_TEMPLATE.md

   was fixed.
 * Features are welcome, but might be rejected due to design or scope issues.
-  If a feature is based on a lot of dependencies, contributors should first consider building the system outside of Blackcoin More, if possible.
+  If a feature is based on a lot of dependencies, contributors should first consider building the system outside of USDI, if possible.
 * Refactoring changes are only accepted if they are required for a feature or bug fix or otherwise improve developer experience significantly.
 For example, most "code style" refactoring changes require a thorough explanation why they